Questioning approaches: why ask questions?

 Part of Big Questions Little Questions (BQLQ), critical thinking skills for sixth form students from the University of Oxford

 A huge part of critical thinking is about learning when to ask the right questions, at the right time, about the right thing.
-That’s a difficult skill to master, but the more you practice it and learn good habits, the easier it gets.
-This can help you more than in just coming to well-formed, academically sound judgments – it can help you in your daily life, too.
+This is a difficult skill to master but the more you practice it and learn good habits the easier it gets.
+This can help you more than in just coming to well-formed, academically sound judgments: it can help you in your daily life too!

 For example, say you left out a glass of water and you come across it later.
-Unconsciously, you’d ask yourself ‘how long has it been there for?’
-‘Is it warm now?’
-‘Will it taste weird when I drink it?’
-This is essentially the premise of Critical Thinking – taking this innate skill we have and channelling it in a critical, productive way to form sound judgments.
+Unconsciously, you’d ask yourself, ‘how long has it been there for?’ , ‘is it warm now?’ and ‘will it taste weird when I drink it?’
+This is essentially the premise of critical thinking: taking this innate skill we have and channelling it in a critical, productive way to form sound judgments.

 In trying to apply this skill to your studies, let’s take Fitzgerald’s The Great Gatsby as an example.
-Say you’re thinking about what the Green Light in the book means, you might ask yourself ‘What does the colour ‘green’ suggest?’, ‘Why is the light so far away?’
-‘How often does it reoccur in the book?’.
+Say you’re thinking about what the green light in the book means, you might ask yourself ‘what does the colour ‘green’ suggest?’, ‘why is the light so far away?’ and/or ‘how often does it reoccur in the book?’.